COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

    triple-double-quote is used.
 6. Otherwise, semicolon delimiters are used.
 7. Text fields containing newline characters are always semicolon-delimited.
-8. Where necessary, the text-prefix protocol character is `<text prefix>`.
+8. If a text field contains the newline-semicolon sequence the text-prefix protocol is used with `<text prefix>` as the prefix.
 9. Each non-blank line of multi-line text fields not appearing as part of loops should contain `<text indent>` spaces at the beginning.
 Tab characters must not be used for this purpose.
 Paragraphs are separated by a single blank line